 So setting up your content strategy and alignment with this behaviour makes sense.

 On the other side of the coin, if your target is stay-at-home mums, it's clear you want your content distributed during the day.

-The point here being to post your content based on your personas behaviour.
+The point here is to post your content based on your personas behaviour.
 That is when your audience is going to see it and take action.

 You can use both Facebook insights and Instagram analytics for this.

 Having a Facebook business page with a call to action to your website and content distributed down your timeline makes sense.